BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 {.is-info}

 ### Initial Setup
-Same as with LSLIB, download from releases.
+Same as with LSLiB, download from releases.

 Instructions for installation and configuration can also be found on the Github page [here](https://github.com/ShinyHobo/BG3-Modders-Multitool/wiki/Installation).